Grammar peeve: down with the tomato pedants.

 Let's stop throwing tomatoes at each other.

 Why am I so hung up on this?
 Because this culinary/botanical confusion is getting people all hung up about correctly identifying foods.
 Often, we're told we're wrong when in context, we are absolutely right!
-I've seen a ton of nutrition quizzes online that ask people to "correctly" identify foods as fruits or vegetables and most are riddled with fallacies.
-One, aimed at demonstrating that UK residents can't properly classify most plant-based foods is a perfect case in point: quiz-takers are expected to apply appropriate botanical terms in a quiz that includes the culinary term "vegetable" as an option.
+I've seen a ton of nutrition quizzes online that ask people to “correctly” identify foods as fruits or vegetables and most are riddled with fallacies.
+One, aimed at demonstrating that UK residents can't properly classify most plant-based foods, is a perfect example: quiz-takers are expected to apply appropriate botanical terms in a quiz that includes the culinary term “vegetable” as an option.
 According to the answer key, potatoes are vegetables (culinary term) and, we're told, most Brits cannot properly classify tomatoes and eggplants as fruits (botanical term).

 When a quiz aimed at demonstrating people's ignorance of basic fruit/vegetable classifications is mixing up the standards of classification, it's no wonder people are confused!
 The only outcome of these quizzes is to make people feel stupid when in most cases, people are getting it right (relative to the context of food).
 In the age of food insecurity and rampant malnutrition and obesity, educational articles about food are important.
 Quizzes like the one just cited only serve to spread misinformation and make people feel that basic food knowledge is beyond their reach.
+As an editor, this kind of grammatic elitism sticks in my craw — especially because the people writing these quizzes don't know the correct answers themselves.

 There are many ways to classify things in our vast world: